 Investing in gold in Singapore: What to know

+When you think about investing in gold, don’t restrict yourself to just buying physical gold, like coins or bullion.
 If you get physical gold, you will need to think of how you would keep your gold bars and coins safe.
 For starters, you probably need to get a safe to store your metals and perhaps even consider installing a security system.
 This is why many investors turn to paper gold.

 What you need to consider before including Gold into your portfolio

 Most investors buy into gold whenever financial markets are unstable, like when there is geopolitical turmoil.

 Considered a safe-haven asset when markets are volatile, gold is an asset that is influenced by various factors, not just by investment demand.
 This makes it effective to help diversify and balance out other losses in times of market stress.

 Gold generally retains its value so it is a fall-back asset in uncertain times.
 But on the other hand, when markets are stable and rising, investors go for other assets that can give high interest for greater returns.

 We look back at history to illustrate this:

 Gold prices soared between 2007 and 2011 because of the following events:

 - A financial crisis triggered by defaults on US subprime mortgage debt (when homeowners with poor credit histories defaulted on their loans)